symbolic tools

 Setting up the Hamiltonian

-We start by defining the fermionic operators and symbolic parameters.
+First, we define the fermionic operators and parameters.

 # set-up symbolic fermionic operators